Three Great Pioneers of 20th Century Hypnotherapy that Influence the Academy’s Curriculum

-Nearly 20 years ago, Tim Simmerman Sierra made an analysis of the work of these three pioneers, a number of other important teachers in the field, and key concepts from the worlds perennial wisdom traditions to form a complete hypnotherapy system that we refer to as Integral Hypnotherapy.
+Nearly 20 years ago, Tim Simmerman Sierra made an analysis of the work of these three pioneers, a number of other important teachers in the field, and key concepts from the world’s perennial wisdom traditions to form a complete hypnotherapy system that we refer to as Integral Hypnotherapy.
 Our hypnotherapy certification training focuses on you becoming highly skilled in this powerful approach to healing and transformation.
-For this reason people have traveled from 26 countries and 49 of the 50 United States to train at the Hypnotherapy Academy of America.
+For this reason people have traveled from 28 countries and all 50 states to train at the Hypnotherapy Academy of America.

 - Click here to download class schedule, tuition options and catalog or, call us toll free in the US at 877-983-1515 and international calls at 505-767-8030 to speak with an admissions coordinator.